SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 This manual test plan will help ensure that the `CodeChatAction` behaves as expected across various scenarios and handles edge cases gracefully.

-# generic\DictationAction.kt
+# generic\VoiceToTextAction.kt

-#### Manual Test Plan for DictationAction Class
+#### Manual Test Plan for VoiceToTextAction Class

 ##### Objective:
-To ensure that the `DictationAction` class functions correctly, handling audio input, processing it, and converting it into text which is then inserted into the editor at the correct position.
+To ensure that the `VoiceToTextAction` class functions correctly, handling audio input, processing it, and converting it into text which is then inserted into the editor at the correct position.

 ##### Test Environment: